An Adivasi village learns to monitor water quality

 Sanju took on the challenge despite being unsure at first.
 She says, “Although I own a smartphone, I was not comfortable filling out online forms and uploading information to the mWater app.
 Due to my lack of technology expertise, I was unsure how to handle the role.”

-Water testing involves several aspects such as water quality management, uploading the results of water tests and sanitary surveys to the mWater app, and testing water samples collected from water sources using Field Testing Kits (FTKs).
+Water Quality Management involves several aspects such as testing water samples collected from water sources using Field Testing Kits (FTKs), uploading the results of water tests and sanitary surveys to the mWater app, share the test results with the community and facilitate the rectification of issues (if found) with support from VDC.

 “We were able to solve the water contamination problem in our village.
 At first, we did not believe Sanju when she spoke to us about the contamination of the drinking water with bacteria.
 However, with the water pipeline repair, the problem is now completely solved,” says Bijay Jani, 55, a farmer and a village committee member of Biluamara village.